strangerstudios/pmpro-bbpress/readme.txt

 2. Settings -> Forums

 == Changelog ==
+= 1.7.1 - 2020-10-03 =
+* BUG FIX: Fixed fatal error that occurred if bbPress was not active.

 = 1.7 - 2020-09-25 =
 * BUG FIX: Fixed a warning that post_type wasn't set in some cases for the pre_get_posts.
 * BUG FIX/ENHANCEMENT: Merged two functions that hooked in on 'init' to try and stabilize functionality.